Open Hearts. Open Minds. Strong Values.

 Rabbi Daniel Alexander, Rabbi Emeritus

-Rabbi Daniel Alexander becomes the first Rabbi Emeritus of Congregation Beth Israel in January 2017, having served CBI as Rabbi or Senior Rabbi for twenty-eight years, from 1988 to 2016.
+Rabbi Daniel Alexander became the first Rabbi Emeritus of Congregation Beth Israel in January 2017, having served CBI as Rabbi or Senior Rabbi for twenty-eight years, from 1988 to 2016.
 From 1979 to 1988, Rabbi Alexander served as Executive Director of the B’nai B’rith Hillel Foundation at the University of Virginia.
 Rabbi Alexander has also held the position of part-time Lecturer in the Department of Religion at UVA, teaching such courses as Biblical Hebrew, American Judaism, and Midrash.

 During the past 28 years, Rabbi Dan has witnessed the significant growth of Congregation Beth Israel in both size and in vibrancy.
-He has helped the congregation emerge as a learning and worshipping community that invites diversity and seeks to empower its members to grow in spiritual depth and to engage in causes of social justice.
+He has helped the congregation emerge as a dynamic learning and worshipping community that invites diversity and seeks to empower its members to grow in spiritual depth and to engage in causes of social justice.

 Rabbi Dan and Dela Alexander are the proud parents of two adult children, Talia and Benjamin, who grew up in Charlottesville and for whom CBI remains a home away from home.